RF Coax Connectors Includes:

 The plug is now ready for use.

-UHF connectors, both the PL259 and SO239 mating sections work well, provided that good quality versions are used and the frequencies of operation are kept below 300 MHz, preferably below 30 MHz.
+UHF connectors, both the PL259 and SO239 mating sections work well, provided that good quality versions are used and the frequencies of operation are kept below about 500 MHz for the highest quality versions and much below this for the inferior types.